PolterSkun/Info-Project/README.md

   | 14.05.2024 | Corrected Jan’s spelling mistakes |
   | 03.06.2024 | Finished |

+### Problems

+The biggets problem we had to face, was learning C#, since all of us had little to no experience with it.
+But with the help of Tutorials, experienced people and the smiliarity to other programmiung languages, out team adapted really quickly.
+Another problem was time mangement, because we had a tight schedule and maybe procrastinated a bit.
+The last and smallest problem we had was exporting our project.
+If not experienced enough that can cause issues such as UI bugs or our game not being optimized enough.

 ## Class diagram
 ### original Class diagram
 ### final Class diagram